The Roaring Girl: Scene 1: Sebastian's chambers in Sir Alexander's house

 Mary Fitz-Allard and Sebastian are in love, but their fathers will never permit the union, as Mary's father (Sir Guy) demands too large a dowry from Sebastian's father (Sir Alexander) for Mary's hand in marriage.
 However, Sebastian has a plan to enable the match: he will pretend to be in love with Moll Cutpurse, a notorious cross-dressing thief, and his father will be so worried that he will see marriage to Mary as the preferable alternative.

 Scene 2: The parlour of Sir Alexander's house

-Sebastian's father is worried about his son's pursuing a grotesque "man-woman".
+Sebastian's father is worried about his son pursuing a grotesque "man-woman".
 Sebastian pretends to be outraged, and asks if his father would be happy if he married Mary instead.
-His father says no. Sir Alexander calls the spy and parasite Trapdoor, and sets him to follow Moll, get into her services, and find a way to destroy her.
+His father says no. Sir Alexander calls the spy and parasite Trapdoor, and sets him to follow Moll, get into her service, and find a way to destroy her.
 Trapdoor agrees.